thesandboxgame/sandbox-smart-contracts/audit-best-practices.md

 # Audit best practices

-Here a list of best practices to check before sending a contract to an audit:
+Here a non-exhaustive list of best practices to check before sending a contract to an audit:

+## Smart Contracts
-- fixed pragma
+- fixed pragma version on all smart contracts
-- natspec at least on external functions, variables, contract
+- natspec at least on external functions, public functions, variables, beginning of contract
-- linebreaks between code (imports, contract, within functions, etc) to improve lisibility
+- linebreaks between code (imports, contract, within functions, etc) to improve readability
-- indentation
+- consistent indentation
 - contract size under 24kb
-- 100% coverage
-- fuzzy testing
-- generate gas report
-- generate documentation from natspec
-- check gas usage
+- check gas usage and optimise where it is sensible to do so
+- generate a gas report
 - events on every non view functions
 - DRTW: use OZ when possible (Access Control)
 - use constants instead of strings or duplicate numbers
-- tests deploy the contracts
 - disable initializer in the constructor for upgradeable contracts
 - when upgrading a contract, check for storage consistency
-- run slither but be selective about the issues
-- deploy on a testnet & test it
 - check who's owning the contract, the deployer should not own the contract
 - when using ERC2771, only use msgSender()
 - avoid loops on arrays that are not limited in size